Woolverine563/cex-kc/README.md

 python3 run_expts.py small_test_benchmarks -resultdir "results"
 ```

 This script runs all the benchmarks specified in the file with each possible configuration, based on the options, and the results are eventally reported in `runs.csv` and `results.json` files, both present within the results directory specified.
-The results directory also includes other files outputted by the tool as well as an `outputs` directory containing the logfiles for each run of the tool, all named with a different hash.
+The results directory also includes other files output by the tool as well as an `outputs` directory containing the logfiles for each run of the tool, all named with a different hash.

 Hashed directories are also created in the same results folder for each possible configuration, where data regarding benchmarks being part of various benchmark types such as `allUnates`(all variables were unates) or `noConflicts`(no conflicts were existent) etc is stored.

-> Note that currently all files outputted by the tool are overwritten across configurations, thus rendering them meaningless when running multiple configurations together.
+> Note that currently all files output by the tool are overwritten across configurations, thus rendering them meaningless when running multiple configurations together.
 Thus, it is advised to run each configuration separately in case these files are to be utilized.

 ### Analysing the outputs